 • When rules were made explicit, customers made safer decisions for themselves and the business

-Impact
+Impact +45%

-increase in successful applications from concession card holders.
+Increase in successful applications from concession card holders.

 As a result: